-The UK corporation tax rate will increase from 19% to 25% with effect from 1 April 2023.
+The UK corporation tax rate increased from 19% to 25% from 1 April 2023, resulting in a blended tax rate of 23.5% applied in the current tax year.
 This increase in the tax rate has had no significant impact on the Company's tax charge during the period as any company deferred tax assets and liabilities were revalued in the prior period when the change was enacted in accordance with UK GAAP requirements.